apache/incubator-hivemall/docs/gitbook/clustering/lda.md

 |1  | [{"label":0,"probability":0.875},{"label":1,"probability":0.125}]|
 |2  | [{"label":1,"probability":0.9375},{"label":0,"probability":0.0625}]|

-Importantly, an option `-topic` should be set to the same value as you set for training.
+Importantly, an option `-topics` is expected to be the same value as you set for training.

 Since the probabilities are sorted in descending order, a label of the most promising topic is easily obtained as: